pranatahouse/phmap-osmand/README.md

 # phmap-osmand

-Custom render style for Osmand Maps App.
+Custom rendering style for OsmAnd.
+We have two styles variant available at the moments.